tethig/avicenna/README.md

 ```
 This is required for execution because the conda environment manager is not called by default (since nodes do not source from your bash profile).

-## Some guidance on HPC structure
+## HPC structure
-General:
+I think this is about right:
 * High bandwidth 100Gbps Infiniband
 * Separate gigabit and management LANs
 * Operating system: CentOS

-Compute nodes:
-* 44 Intel-based compute nodes
-* 32 of these have 16 cores each
+* Login node with AMD EPYC 7502P 32-Core Processor, 251Gb RAM
-* 12 nodes have 20 cores each
+* 16 compute nodes each with 64 CPUs and 251Gb RAM
-* Standard memory jobs (8GB/core)
-* High memory compute nodes (up to 128GB/core - not sure where these ones are)
 * Local scratch disks (not the same as your quota)

 ## External links